What is the purpose of this guide? (back to top)

 What happens if the Judgment Debtor does not appear at the Oral Examination? (back to top)

-You may also want to check periodically with the Clerk of Court's office, Criminal Division, to determine if the Judgment Debtor posted bond.
-If he or she has posted bond in a traffic or criminal case, you may be able to seize the bond money held by the Clerk using the forms and procedures followed in the “Bank Attachment” section earlier in this guide.
+You may also want to check periodically with the Clerk of Court, Criminal Division, to determine if the Debtor posted bond.
+If the Debtor posts bond in a traffic or criminal case, you may be able to seize the bond money held by the Clerk.
+You will need to use the forms and procedures followed in the “Bank Attachment” section earlier in this guide.
 The phone number for the Criminal Division is 614-645-8186.

 How do I request a Written Questionnaire? (back to top)